What’s the problem?

 CORE and our partner organisations, including Corruption Watch, Amnesty International and Global Witness, are calling on the government to overhaul the corporate liability regime to enable prosecutors to go after large firms accused of involvement in global corruption and human rights abuses.

-We are supporting amendments to a Bill in parliament, the Criminal Finances Bill, which would introduce a ‘failure to prevent economic crime’ offence.
-This offence would put the onus on companies to prove that they have the right procedures in place to prevent a multitude of white collar crimes including false accounting, money laundering and fraud.
+We supported amendments to a recent Bill in parliament, the Criminal Finances Bill, calling for the introduction of a ‘failure to prevent economic crime’ offence.
+This offence would put the onus on companies to prove they have the right procedures in place to prevent a multitude of white collar crimes – including false accounting, money laundering and fraud.

 Driving long term change